 Note 5: Transmitting starts at the lowest address.
 Received data are also stored starting from the lowest address to the highest address.
+For example, in the case of SIO1, the first buffer address transmitted is 0FFO_H.

 Note 6: The value to be loaded to BUF is held after transfer is completed.